Lichen13/Exodux/README.md

-Project-Name (Program)   : Exodux ©
+Project-Name (Program)   : Exodux ©\n
-Owner (Also have rights) : Lichen
+Owner (Also have rights) : Lichen\n

-Copyright © Lichen 2024 ALL RIGHTS RESERVED.
+Copyright © Lichen 2024 ALL RIGHTS RESERVED.\n
-Copyright include all the files here!
+Copyright include all the files here!\n